 Under the right circumstances, an experienced drug lawyer can negotiate a pretrial diversion sentence for his client called “drug court,” or possibly an alternative program called DETRR; a less restrictive diversionary court.
 Successful completion of either of these special courts results in criminal charges being dropped against the defendant and in some cases eligibility for immediate expungement.

 If you are not eligible for drug court diversion or the DETRR program, then your case will go through the traditional, punishment based criminal system.
 If your case is resolved with a plea, potential penalties could include:

 - Drug rehabilitation

 If you’ve been charged with a narcotics related crime in Tampa, you need an experienced attorney.
-The Mayberry Law Firm has handled these types of crimes ranging from Federal cocaine smuggling cases on semi submarines off the Central American coast to simple marijuana possession cases where we’ve helped our clients avoid jail and driver’s license suspensions.
-We’re quite familiar with both the direct and collateral consequences involved in narcotics cases and are ready to help.
+The Mayberry Law Firm has handled these types of crimes ranging from Federal cocaine smuggling cases on semi submarines off the Central American coast to simple marijuana possession cases where we have helped our clients avoid jail and drivers license suspensions.
+We are quite familiar with both the direct and collateral consequences involved in narcotics cases and are ready to help.
 Call the Mayberry Law Firm at 813-444-7435 today.